Last updated on July 5th, 2019

 How to fix: "ms-settings:display This File does not have a Program Associated with it"

-The first method to fix the "ms-settings:display" & "ms-personalization-background" issues in Windows 10 is to download and run the following fix from Microsoft:
+The first method to fix the "ms-settings:display" & "ms-personalization-background" issues in Windows 10 is to download and install all the available Windows 10 updates and then to restart your device.

 Method 2.
 Reset Windows Store Cache